 The problem, however, is even deeper.
-Sartre himself brings up frankly the weakness of authenticity as a moral criterion when he admits that he cannot pass a moral judgment against one who is in bad faith, that is, who’s inauthentic; then, he immediately tries to compensate for this by arguing that we can say that being in bad faith is an error and a lie.
+Sartre himself brings up frankly the weakness of authenticity as a moral criterion when he admits that he cannot pass a moral judgment against one who is in bad faith, that is, who is inauthentic; then, he immediately tries to compensate for this by arguing that we can say that being in bad faith is an error and a lie.
 Thus, in order to clarify the radicality of the freedom of choice and lucidity of consciousness required for authenticity, Sartre is led to ignore any other moral criterion, and cannot provide a notion of authenticity that would really imply a concern for the freedom of the others.
 Such a concern can only be chosen freely, like in the case of Maggie Tulliver, who decides to abstain from intervention on another couple’s happiness in the name of human solidarity.

 We find ourselves, then, limited within the confines of the “epistemological” ethics suggested by Sartre: the only question is whether a decision was taken, or a way of life was chosen, with a lucid consciousness and on the basis of a deliberation and an understanding of the consequences.
 If these requirements are fulfilled, whatever is chosen, expresses freedom as its end.

 Returning now to the anti-Semite, the problem should be evident: the anti-Semite might be inauthentic, because he avoids reasoning, clouds his consciousness to avoid lucidity and does not assume responsibility for his choices.
 Yet, all this is not sufficient for passing a moral judgment on him.
 From the point of view of authenticity, the kind of moral judgment that he deserves is not different from the kind moral judgment that the café waiter deserves; both wish to escape the human condition.
 This result should not surprise us: inauthenticity is the common ground of almost every project of human beings.
 Being authentic is surely possible, but it is a rare achievement for individual actions and even more so regarding the whole of one’s behavior, or in Sartre’s own words: “it [=bad faith] can even be the normal aspect of life for a very great number of people.
 A person can live in bad faith, which does not mean that he does not have abrupt awakenings to cynicism or to good faith, but which implies a constant and particular style of life.”
-In fact, one can say with certainty that according to Sartre, traditional observant Jews can be seen as inauthentic (with relation to the universal human condition), just as he sees practicing Christians as mostly inauthentic, for reasons which are partly very close to those that make the anti-Semite inauthentic.
+In fact, one can say with certainty that, according to Sartre, traditional observant Jews can be seen as inauthentic (with relation to the universal human condition), just as he sees practicing Christians as mostly inauthentic, for reasons which are partly very close to those that make the anti-Semite inauthentic.

-Seen as inauthentic, the anti-Semite’s problem is fundamentally his problem with himself and this cannot really explain the urgency of fighting antisemitism.
+Seen as inauthentic, the anti-Semite’s problem is fundamentally his problem with himself and this cannot really explain the urgency of fighting anti-Semitism.
 Sartre’s essay, then, might have been an effective intervention in the public discourse at the time – which is already more than can be said of most texts that attempt to intervene in the public discourse – but its examination as a lasting text for the analysis of the anti-Semite reveals its weakness and fails to demonstrate existentialism’s moral import.